Home » Dietary Supplements » Minerals

 Molybdenum is a constituent of a variety of enzymes, including sulfide oxide, and supports the metabolism of, xanthine oxide and sulfur amino acids.
 It also oxidates purines, and pyramidenes.
 The enzymes xanthin oxidase and alldehyde oxidase share a common molybdenum factor.

 Molybdenum aids fat and carbohydrate metabolism, which in turn provides the body with energy and vigor.
 Molybdenum also assists with sulfur metabolism alcohol detoxification.
 It also has an antioxidant role in that it can aid the detoxification of cancer-causing chemicals known as free radicals.
 Free radicals are known to damage cell proteins and genetic material and leave the cell vulnerable to cancer.
-Free radicals are also thought to be partly responsible for the aging process as well as a variety of illnesses and conditions, including cancer.
+Free radicals are also thought to be partly responsible for the as well as a variety of illnesses and conditions, including cancer.
 Antioxidants can help neutralize free radicals, and in doing so may limit or stop some of the damage they cause.

 Molybdenum also helps to enhance healthy cell function, helps reduce tooth decay, and operates to activate an enzyme that produces uric acid.
 When you urinate, uric acid helps to take unneeded nitrogen out of the body.